 Prospective Center for Digital Research in the Humanities Fellows may either submit an application directly to the Chair of the Fellows for consideration by the existing Fellows or be nominated by an existing Fellow.
 Applications should include a current CV and a 2-page statement of interest.

 The process for Center for Digital Research in the Humanities Fellow renewal is the same.
 All applications and nominations will be considered and voted on by existing Fellows, the Directors, and Associate Director on a regularly announced schedule.
 The quality and consistency of engagement with digital humanities research, teaching, and service will be the primary considerations in the evaluation of applications and nominations.

-Current Fellows: Effie Athanassopoulos, Brett Barney, Michael Burton, Peter Capuano, Matt Cohen, Lorna Dawes, Amanda Gailey, Nicole Gray, Carrie Heitman, Melissa Homestead, Katrina Jagodinsky, Jeannette Jones, Elizabeth Lorang, Kevin McMullen, Catherine Medici-Thiemann, Brian Pytlik Zillig, Stephen Ramsay, Emily Rau, Heather Richards-Rissetto, Timothy Schaffert, Robert Shepard, William G. Thomas, III, Sean Trundle, Laura Weakly, Adrian Wisnicki
+Current Fellows: Effie Athanassopoulos, Brett Barney, Michael Burton, Peter Capuano, Matt Cohen, Lorna Dawes, Amanda Gailey, Nicole Gray, Carrie Heitman, Melissa Homestead, Katrina Jagodinsky, Jeannette Jones, Elizabeth Lorang, Kevin McMullen, Catherine Medici-Thiemann, Ng'ang'a Muchiri, Brian Pytlik Zillig, Stephen Ramsay, Emily Rau, Heather Richards-Rissetto, Timothy Schaffert, Robert Shepard, William G. Thomas, III, Sean Trundle, Laura Weakly, Adrian Wisnicki

 If you have question or would like to submit an application, please contact Heather Richards-Rissetto.
 See the Center for Digital Research in the Humanities Governance Document for additional information.